qiime2/docs/source/tutorials/sample-classifier.rst

 Predicting continuous sample data
 ---------------------------------

-Supervised learning regressors predict continuous sample data as a function of feature composition.
+Supervised learning regressors predict continuous metadata values of unlabled samples by learning the composition of labeled training samples.
 For example, we may use a regressor to predict the abundance of a metabolite that will be producted by a microbial community, or a sample's pH,  temperature, or altitude as a function of the sequence variants, microbial taxa, or metabolites detected in a sample.
 In this tutorial, we will use the `Atacama soils tutorial data`_ to train a regressor to predict the percent relative humidity in a soil sample.
 Download the feature table and sample metadata with the following links:

 .. download::
    :url: https://data.qiime2.org/2017.7/tutorials/atacama-soils/sample_metadata.tsv